-Garage Jack and Safety Stand
+Garage Jack and Safety Stand WARNING:

 - Never get under the vehicle while it is supported only by the jack.
-Always use safety stands to support the frame when you have to get under the vehicle. - Place wheel chocks at the front wheels when the rear wheels are raised and place wheel chocks at the rear wheels when the front wheels are raised. - CAUTION: - Place a wooden or rubber block between safety stand and vehicle body when the supporting body is flat. - Never place safety stand at the side member.
+Always use safety stands to support the frame when you have to get under the vehicle. - Place wheel chocks at both front and back of the wheels on the ground.